numpy/numpy.org/NA-overview.rst

 had known the correct value.

 For example, let's say we want to compute the mean income, how might we do this?
-One way would be to just ignore the MISSING entry, and compute the mean of the remaining entries.
+One way would be to just ignore the missing entry, and compute the mean of the remaining entries.
 This gives us (15000 + 30000)/2, or 22500.